Pixofield/keyshape-plugins/contributing.md

 # Contributing

-To get your plugin listed, add a row to the table in README.md or file an issue with the following information:
+To get your plugin listed, file an issue with the following information:

-1. The name of the plugin with a link to its home page
+1. The name of the plugin
+2. Link to the plugin home page
-2. Author
+3. Author
-3. Description
+4. Description

 Thanks!